webthingorg/devtools-frontend/README.md

 Usual [steps](https://chromium.googlesource.com/chromium/src/+/master/docs/contributing.md#creating-a-change) for creating a change work out of the box.

 ##### Managing dependencies
-- To sync dependencies from Chromium to DevTools frontend, use `scripts/deps/roll_deps.py`.
+- To sync dependencies from Chromium to DevTools frontend, use `scripts/deps/roll_deps.py && npm run generate-protocol-resources`.
 - To roll the HEAD commit of DevTools frontend into Chromium, use `scripts/deps/roll_to_chromium.py`.
 - To update DevTools frontend's DEPS, use `roll-dep`.
 </details>